gary-peterson/dsa-unit-tests-java-gen/README.md

 This git includes generalized test code for Java projects.
 It is generalized using interfaces and a simple factory approach.

-Note: First [verify (and install if needed)](https://objectcoding.com/Books/XdocRoot/Intro/I/103InstallingJava/103InstallingJava.html?20112813203) a Java JDK.
+First [verify (and install if needed)](https://objectcoding.com/Books/XdocRoot/Intro/I/103InstallingJava/103InstallingJava.html?20112813203) a Java JDK.

 ## Running From Script (for Windows) - MAC and Unix are below